 Genetics is one of the primary reasons why some members of the same created kind cannot reproduce any longer.
 In the perfect state that was the Garden of Eden, there would have been no mutations.
 With no mutations, reproduction would have been easy.
 However, in the post-fall world, mutations have accumulated in the genomes of organisms, which preclude them from successfully mating in the present.
 These mutations could take many forms, from preventing successful implantation of the egg, to producing sterility in the offspring.

 There are, however, other barriers to reproduction within the kind besides genetics.
 After the flood, members of each kind got off the Ark.
 I should point out that there may have been some extinction prior to the flood so we don’t know that every created kind was on the Ark, but certainly, a vast majority were.
 As they got off, they spread out across the globe.
 This led to similar creatures inhabiting many different areas of the world and not coming in contact with one another.
-This lead to the populations inbreeding and essentially fixing certain traits the define them, such as the manes of African lions, the stripes of a zebra, or the spots of a cheetah.
+This lead to the populations inbreeding and essentially fixing certain traits that define them, such as the manes of African lions, the stripes of a zebra, or the spots of a cheetah.
 This is a product of geography and inbreeding as much as anything, particularly since if the aforementioned lions are kept in captivity with tigers, they will interbreed on occasion.
 Geographical isolation explains a lot of the lack of inbreeding between members of the same kind.

 The third thing we need to factor into any discussion of why originally created kinds no longer interbreed is the effects of sin.
 We have already briefly mentioned the fall and its impacts on mutations, but it also had an impact on the behavior of the animals.
 Carnivory became a common occurrence.
 Smaller animals became food for larger animals.
 Interbreeding between smaller members of a kind and larger ones could have become less frequent as the smaller ones began to fear the larger ones, at least in some kinds.
 This also would have contributed to fixing the genetic traits of a population.
 This would have been exasperated after the flood when conditions were harsher and likely even more animals turned to carnivory as a means of survival.